ongeraivy/airbnb-clone-project/README.md

 Description: Input validation ensures all incoming data is clean and adheres to expected formats, preventing SQL injection and cross-site scripting (XSS) attacks.
 Importance: Maintains database integrity and ensures malicious scripts or invalid data cannot compromise the system.

+# CI/CD Pipeline
+CI/CD (Continuous Integration and Continuous Deployment) is a modern software development practice that automates the process of integrating code changes, testing them, and deploying updates to production.
+Continuous Integration (CI) ensures that all new code is tested and merged regularly, while Continuous Deployment (CD) automates the release of verified code to production environments.

+🚀 Importance in This Project

+In the Airbnb Clone Project, implementing a CI/CD pipeline ensures:

+Faster Development: Automating build, test, and deployment processes allows the team to deliver new features and bug fixes more quickly.

+Improved Code Quality: Automated testing during integration helps identify and fix errors early, ensuring system stability.

+Team Collaboration: Developers can work on different features simultaneously without disrupting each other’s progress.

+Reliability & Consistency: Automated deployment guarantees that each release follows the same process, reducing human error.

+🧰 Tools Used

+To build and manage the CI/CD pipeline, the following tools will be used:

+GitHub Actions: For automating workflows such as testing, building, and deploying code when changes are pushed to the repository.

+Docker: To containerize the application and ensure consistent environments across development, testing, and production.

+Jenkins (optional): For advanced CI/CD automation and integration with multiple services.

+AWS / Heroku: As deployment platforms for hosting the application in a scalable and secure environment.